-Lin-Manuel Miranda returns to London in 2017 with his second musical, Hamilton which documents the colourful life of George Washington’s right hand man, Alexander Hamilton.
-Born a bastard orphan, but raising through the ranks to become one of the most powerful men in America, Hamilton’s life took in being a rebel, a war hero, a loving husband, an adulterer, U.S Constitution supporter and founder of the American Treasury, making it the perfect subject for a power political musical that packs a punch.
+Based on Ron Chernow's novel Alexander Hamilton, the musical documents the colourful life of George Washington’s right-hand man, Alexander Hamilton.
+Born an orphan, but raising through the ranks to become one of the most powerful men in America, Hamilton’s life saw him as a rebel, a war hero, a loving husband, an adulterer, a U.S Constitution supporter and founder of the American Treasury, making it the perfect subject for a power political musical that packs a punch.

-With its unique blend of innovative music and incredible story, Hamilton has not only become a firm favourite amongst fans, with performances completely selling out and resold tickets reaching thousands of dollars, but has also firmly become a critics favourite too.
-It has now won 11 Tony Awards and been nominated for a record breaking, including Best Musical, as well as having recently won the Grammy Award for Best Musical Theatre Album and the Pulitzer Prize for Drama.
+With its unique blend of innovative music and incredible story, Hamilton has not only become a firm favourite amongst fans, with performances completely selling out, but has also become a critics favourite too.
+After receiving a record-breaking 16 Tony Award nominations, and earning 11 at the 2016 ceremony, the musical has also swiped the Grammy Award for Best Musical Theatre Album and the Pulitzer Prize for Drama.

-Who Should See It?With the huge love that Hamilton has received from both fans, critics and awards bodies, it is hugely recommended that if you like musicals, then you should not miss this opportunity to see one of the greatest new musicals of the 21st century.
+Who Should See It?With the huge love that Hamilton has received from both audiences and critics alike, it is hugely recommended that if you like musicals you should not miss this opportunity to see one of the greatest new musicals of the 21st century.
 This is especially true if you do not normally enjoy very traditional musicals, as the score of Hamilton is highly influenced by contemporary hip-hop and rap music.

-For those who have previously seen and enjoyed Lin-Manuel Miranda’s first musical, In The Height you should definitely check out Hamilton which manages to improve on the brilliant quality of his original debut.
+For those who have previously seen and enjoyed Lin-Manuel Miranda’s first musical In The Heights, you should definitely check out Hamilton, which manages to improve on the brilliant quality of his original debut.